The Key Steps in Planning Your Dream Wedding

 Set Your Wedding Budget

 Setting your budget is one of the most significant decisions you’ll make in the wedding planning process.
 This step determines everything from venues to the guest list, from the wedding dress to the reception menus.
 Start by creating a benchmark amount for the total.
 This will give you and your wedding planner an overall guide when beginning the search for venues, caterers, and other key vendors – and help inform what is possible for your wedding design.
 The best wedding planners and wedding designers will let you know whether your budget is reasonable given your style expectations, and will help guide you through the process of establishing what makes the most sense, and what concessions may need to be made.
-Once design and budget is set, your wedding planner will help you adhere to both, while letting you know how last-minute changes could impact it.
+Once design and budget is set, your wedding planner will help you adhere to both, while letting you know how changes could impact it.
 If you are organizing your wedding without a planner, and find yourself concerned that you might get carried away in the excitement, ask a trusted family member or member of your wedding party to help oversee the costs.

 Start Building Your Guest List

 Now that you’ve determined your budget, you can start building your guest list.
 While your list is unlikely to be finalized until much closer to your wedding date, you will already know if you want an intimate celebration of 50 or an event for 200+.
 Start by including the names of those you most want by your side as you take this exciting step into the next phase of your life.
 For larger weddings, it’s not unusual for parents to also have guests that they would like to invite.
 Having this tentative guest list will also be critical when you start searching for venues, and, if you already have your venue selected, that in turn will help decide what is feasible.
+Keep in mind that determining (and managing) your guest list has one of the greatest impacts on your wedding budget.

 Select Ceremony and Reception Venues and Vendors